Oh! What a Lovely War: Synopsis

-When the casualties start to mount, a theatre audience is rallied by singing "Are We Downhearted?
+When British casualties start to mount, a theatre audience is rallied by singing "Are We Downhearted?
 No!"
-A chorus line dressed in frilled yellow dresses, recruits a volunteer army with "We don't want to lose you, but we think you ought to go".
-A music hall star (Maggie Smith) then enters a lone spotlight, and lures the still doubtful young men in the audience into "taking the King's Shilling" by singing about how every day she "walks out" with different men in uniform, and that "On Saturday I'm willing, if you'll only take the shilling, to make a man of any one of you."
-The young men take to the stage and are quickly moved offstage and into military life, and the initially alluring music hall singer is depicted on close-up as a coarse, over-made-up harridan.

-The red poppy crops up again as a symbol of impending death, often being handed to a soldier about to be sent to die.
-These scenes are juxtaposed with the pavilion, now housing the top military brass.
-There is a scoreboard (a dominant motif in the original theatre production) showing the loss of life and "yards gained".

-Outside, Sylvia Pankhurst (Vanessa Redgrave) is shown addressing a hostile crowd on the futility of war, upbraiding them for believing everything they read in the newspapers.
-She is met with catcalls and jeered from her podium.
+A brightly coloured chorus line recruits a volunteer army with "We don't want to lose you, but we think you ought to go".
+A music hall star (Maggie Smith) then enters a lone spotlight, and lures the doubtful young men in the audience into "taking the King's Shilling" and that "On Saturday I'm willing, if you'll only take the shilling, to make a man of any one of you."
+The young men pass over the stage into military life, and a close-up reveals the alluring music hall singer is really a coarse, over-made-up harridan.
+The red poppy reappears as a symbol of impending death, often handed to a soldier being sent to die.
+Inside the pavilion, now housing the top military brass, a scoreboard shows the loss of life and "yards gained".
+Outside, Sylvia Pankhurst (Vanessa Redgrave) addresses a hostile crowd on the futility of war who remains unreceptive to her upbraiding for believing everything printed in the newspapers.